-Research figures from 'Together for Short Lives' (2012) show that numbers of children living with life limiting illness in the UK doubled between the years 2000 and 2010 and they have continued to steadily increase.
+Research figures from 'Together for Short Lives' (2020) show that numbers of children living with life limiting illness in the UK has continued to rise over the last 17 years.
+The number of children with life-limiting or life-threatening conditions increased to 86,625 in 2017/2018 compared to 32,975 in 2001/2002.
+It is likely that these figures will increase by a further 11% by 2030.
 It is acknowledged nationally that local data collection is often patchy for children receiving palliative care, this flags up potential issues for CCGs in underestimating the level of provision that is needed, leaving existing resources overstretched.

-Due to the gap in good evidence based literature or direction surrounding the care of the child at the end of life and after death, much of our current evidence is drawn from a consensus of professional practice and from wider literature published on death and bereavement.
-However, the National Institute for Health and Care Excellence (NICE) have recently published their key document on End of Life Care for Children, in response to the Health and Parliamentary Ombudsman report published in May 2015 (HPO 2015), which identified poor communication as a major contributing factor to people receiving poor palliative care in England.
-Poor pain management, a delay in referrals and a failure to recognise when the person was in their final days are all highlighted in the report, which calls for people to be able to die with dignity (NICE 2016).
+Due to the gap in good evidence-based literature or direction surrounding the care of the child at the end of life and after death, much of our current evidence is drawn from a consensus of professional practice and from wider literature published on death and bereavement.
+In 2016, NICE published their key document on End of Life Care for Children, in response to the Health and Parliamentary Ombudsman report published in May 2015 (HPO 2015), which identified poor communication as a major contributing factor to people receiving poor palliative care in England.
+Poor pain management, a delay in referrals and a failure to recognise when the person was in their final days are all highlighted in the report, which calls for people to be able to die with dignity (NICE 2019).

-It is envisaged that the new NICE guidelines will identify, promote and extend best practice, enhancing the quality of care for children and young people with life limiting conditions and their families,.
+It is envisaged that the new NICE guidelines will identify, promote, and extend best practice, enhancing the quality of care for children and young people with life limiting conditions and their families.
 It is imperative that this local strategy is read in conjunction with the documents listed in Appendix one.